-The purpose of the policy is to create a supportive, caring, and healthy environment for patients while promoting optimal patient care.
+The purpose of this policy is to create a supportive, caring and healthy environment for patients while promoting optimal patient care.

-Adult patients and parents/guardians for patients who are minors have the right to determine who may or may not visit (including, but not limited to, a spouse, a domestic partner (including a same-sex domestic partner), another family member, or a friend) and when such visits may occur.
+Adult patients and parents/guardians for patients who are minors have the right to determine who may or may not visit and when such visits may occur.

 When necessary to protect the health and safety of patients, visitors, or workforce members, MD Anderson may limit or restrict visits.

 Specific units and patient areas within MD Anderson may establish specific visitation policies and hours for their units/areas.

 As part of the healing process, we welcome families, caregivers, friends and other visitors.
 A caregiver or loved one may stay with MD Anderson patients 24 hours a day, seven days a week.

 Additional visitors are welcome between 6 a.m. to 10 p.m.
 Your health and well-being comes first.
 Visits may be limited by the care team for the health and safety of our patients, visitors and employees.
 Speak with a member of your care team if you have specific visitation needs.